jung-han-lee/jung-han-lee.github.io/_posts/2020-04-17-textmining1.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/tm/s5.png" alt="">

-However we can find that in some texts, the results from regex3 and regex4 are same.
+However as we can find from above, in some texts, the results from regex3 and regex4 are different.
+To avoid this situation, I applied case1 to all texts, and then did case2, case3, case4 sequentially.

 Therefore, my answer is as follows:
 ```python